I am worried about a friend/peer at TCNJ. What is the best way to get them help?

 Center for Integrative Wellness (CIW), Forcina Hall, Room 124

-Mental Health Services (MHS), Eickhoff Hall Room 107
+Counseling & Prevention Services (CAPS), Eickhoff Hall Room 107

 The Community Counseling Collaborative (CCC) is a new Health and Wellness initiative at TCNJ to bring licensed mental health providers on campus to provide low-cost, longer-term mental health care to our students.
 Offices are located on the 4th floor of Forcina Hall, Suite 413-415.
 Access to services at the CCC can be coordinated through CAPS and the Dean of Students Office – but clinicians can also be contacted directly for appointment availability (see website).

-If you wish to access counseling off-campus, click here to access the MHS referral database for a listing of local off-campus services.
+If you wish to access counseling off-campus, click here to access the CAPS referral database for a listing of local off-campus services.